walmonte/earnings-reminder/README.md

 1. Clone the repository

-2. Go to the app's folder, open a terminal, and install all dependencies listed on `package.json` by running `npm install`
+2. Go to the app's folder, open a terminal, and install all dependencies by running `npm install`

 3. Enter your credentials for Alpha Vantage API and Google Calendar API (change lines 13-15 on `index.js`)